yellows8/3ds_dsiwarehax_installer/README.md

 This is a 3DS homebrew application for installing DSiWare savedata exploits, for DSiWare titles which you already have installed.
 This is intended as a .3dsx which requires access to SVCs which are normally not accessible(**arm11kernelhax/"cfw" required**).
+Regarding kernelhax: from the beginning this application was designed to be used with kernelhax which run under a *completely* *seperate* and *standalone* kernelhax-app, the proper way to handle it(when using kernelhax at all).
+This was never meant to bunded with any kernelhax in the application build.

 This application *itself* does not use any exploits during installation that could be fixed.